Tick-Talk/Protocol/DataTransmission.md

 * This type sets the logged in user's data to whatever is specified in the JSON
 * A server should only acknowledge this type if the client is already logged-in as the user in question and all fields are valid
 * If anything is invalid (such as a duplicate username), a server should send a `ServerError` back
+* If the request is processed successfully, then a server should send the user's `UserData` back so it can be updated
 * <details>
 	<summary>Format</summary>
 	<table>